sparr/vgm-extractor/README.md

     vgm-extractor.py --outputpath ~/Music --format flac

+## Prerequisits

+This script requires some python modules described in the Pipfile, which you can install via `pipenv install` or `pip install -r $(pipenv requirements)`

 ## Contributing

 At present we can only extract from a small list of games, installed via Steam.
 Adding support for additional games ranges from easy (no programming at all) to difficult depending on the game.
 Adding support for other game publishing platforms, operating systems, etc is a more involved undertaking.
 PRs are welcome!